 Graduate students are a vital part of our Department.
 They participate actively in our research, teaching and consulting activities.
 They enjoy a wide variety of opportunities for interaction with other researchers and students on- and off-campus through faculty members' collaborative and interdisciplinary research projects.
 In addition, our graduate students run their own statistical consulting service, which provides them with professional (paid) experience even before they finish their program.
 During their program our students develop important professional skills, including effective communication skills for both technical and non-technical audiences, computational and data management skills.
 And, of course, students acquire knowledge of modern statistical methods.

 Our students can prepare themselves for a successful career in areas such as biostatistics, bioinformatics/genomics, data science, statistical computing and mathematical statistics, in academia or in the public or private sector.
 Check out our alumni, who can be found in a number of different professional roles.
+See the Statistics Graduate Student Association's website if you would like to read more about life as a graduate student in the department.

 At the MSc level, we offer a degree in Statistics and, in collaboration with the School of Population and Public Health, a degree in Statistics with a Biostatistics option.
 Students can choose to do a thesis, a final project or an 8-month full-time co-op placement (internship) outside the Department.
 The programs have an expected completion time of less than 2 years.
 Upon completion, students will be well-equipped to take on positions as statisticians in government or industry or to continue in a PhD program in statistics.